 The following related articles contain critical learning questions that can be used when discussing article content with students.

-Developed for university professors and their students, these educational modules explore how challenges to ethical behavior and leadership played out in the context of the Holocaust and to pose larger questions about how these challenges confront us today.
+Developed for university professors and their students, these educational modules explore how challenges to ethical behavior and leadership played out in the context of the Holocaust.
+They pose larger questions about how these challenges confront us today.

 Oath and Opposition: Education under the Third Reich